 All SHLs are required to be outfitted with an LPEP system.
 Among the many benefits these systems provide are automated trip records, debit and credit card processing, and text messaging from authorized users.

-For information on becoming an Authorized LPEP Provider, please click here.
+Additional information on becoming an Authorized LPEP Provider is available here.

-For a list of Authorized LPEP Providers, click here.
+A list of Authorized LPEP Providers is available here.

 LPEP Training Video

 Please use these videos to help you better understand how to operate your VTS LPEP system.

 The City of New York has put in place a Grant Program to assist in the purchase or upfit of an approved Wheelchair Accessible Vehicle (WAV) for WAV SHL Permit holders.
 If you are purchasing an Accessible (WAV) SHL Permit you may be eligible for grant funding (the maximum amount per permit or Vehicle Identification Number (VIN) is $15,000) to help you purchase a new Wheelchair Accessible Vehicle or to equip a vehicle with the equipment necessary to make it a Wheelchair Accessible Vehicle provided certain conditions are met.